 Out-of-state drivers may be more likely to negotiate a higher settlement because they don’t want to travel back to California for court.
 Thankfully, because you weren’t the out-of-state driver, you can pursue a lawsuit from home while you recover from any injuries you’ve suffered.
 Having an experienced attorney by your side can make the legal process less stressful.

-If you’re ready to discuss your case in greater detail with an Orange Country car accident lawyer from Kohan & Bablove LLP, fill out the contact form below or call 1-844-404-2400 to schedule a no-obligation consultation.
+If you’re ready to discuss your case in greater detail with a car accident lawyer from Kohan & Bablove Injury Attorneys, fill out the contact form below or call 1-844-404-2400 to schedule a no-obligation consultation.